fzhang00/fzhang00.github.io/_posts/2020-10-02-Personal-Assistant-Part2.markdown

 ![concurrency task scheduler](/assets/concurrency.png)

 How do we achieve this in our program?
 The technique is called event handling.
 To make this happen in MakeCode, we need two components: ```basic.pause()``` and event handler.

+- At each pause() we inserted into our program, we pass the control to Microbit scheduler so it can check all other events
+- The scheduler check all the events that need to be handle, and call the event handler function we defined.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/0K_eaABlBHo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 See demo program below:

 <div style="position:relative;height:0;padding-bottom:70%;overflow:hidden;"><iframe style="position:absolute;top:0;left:0;width:100%;height:100%;" src="https://makecode.microbit.org/#pub:_Kjw6dJATmcCA" frameborder="0" sandbox="allow-popups allow-forms allow-scripts allow-same-origin"></iframe></div>